 5. Egg white and milk are often recommended as antidotes against poisoning, especially if heavy metals have been ingested.
-Explain why these foods may be effective antidotes against heavy metals that have been swallowed.
+Explain why these foods may be effective antidotes against heavy metals.

 6. Spilling nitric acid on the skin will cause the skin to turn yellow.
 Explain why.